Unlock your team's full collaboration potential with Unito's Multi-way Sync

 Users in any project will be able to add a 'special tag' to a task, and it will sync to the other project, but not to all the other projects.
 Because the tags map across tools, it means that the task will be 'locked' to that sync.
 This is important.
 It means that when a smaller project syncs to the larger project, it won't sync to all the other teams' projects.
 If you want that, you can still do it by flagging the task on the large project's side with all the tags for each of the smaller projects.
 The task will then appear in all of the smaller projects.
 This method gives you granularity and control while keeping a project's privacy by default.

 In this article, we've only covered 3 of the many possible uses for multi-sync - there are a lot more out there.
 Every company is different, which is why we tried to make multi-sync as open-ended as possible.
 If you have questions about possible uses, don't be shy about getting in touch.
-We'd love to help, and we'll be able to work with you and help you to get started on the right foot with Multi-way Sync.
+We'd love to help you get started on the right foot with Multi-way Sync.

 Have fun, and let's get back to work. :)